-A fund seeking long-term capital appreciation by investing primarily in common stock of small capitalization (small-cap) U.S. companies.
+A fund seeking long-term capital appreciation by investing primarily in the common stock of large capitalization (large-cap) U.S. companies.

 As with all funds, the Securities and Exchange Commission (SEC) has not approved or disapproved these securities or passed upon the adequacy of this Prospectus.
 Any representation to the contrary is a criminal offense.